MinaProtocol/mina/rfcs/0000-graphql-api.md

 }

 type Query {
-  # List of wallets currently tracked by the node
+  # List of wallets for which the node knows the private key
-  wallets: [Wallet!]!
+  ownedWallets: [Wallet!]!

-  # Gets balance of key at a certain consensus state
-  # Note: `consensus` is optional as we will likely decide one
-  # state to be the "real" balance
-  balance(publicKey: PublicKey!, consensus: ConsensusStatus): UInt64!
+  wallet(publicKey: PublicKey!): Wallet

   payments(
     filter: PaymentFilterInput,